Rubaibrahim97/Create-React-App/README.md

 1. To run the project:

-   1. In new terminal, to connect the database, follow the steps bellow: cd backend npm start
+   1. In a new terminal, to connect the database, follow the steps bellow: cd backend npm start
       ----> serve at http://localhost:5000